Lillian Osborne High School: Languages

-Extracurricular Student Activities
+Extracurricular student activities

 Clubs at the school include Mathematics and Computer Science Contest Club, Gay Straight Alliance, Black Students Association Club, Dungeons and Dragons Club, Afrobeats, Students for the Community, Debate club, and Bollywood Club.

-Debate Team
+Debate team

 In 2014, Lillian Osborne's Debate team won in both categories and sent more teams than any other school in the province to Provincials.
 Lillian Osborne also won Best Debate Team in Alberta 2013–2014.

 In 2023, Lillian Osborne's Debate team sent a team to nationals twice, having a student win Top Speaker at Provincials.